 From Fig. 4c we can see that the mean square error decreases with the increase of the number of hidden neurons and the decrease of circle particles when the Scg convergence model is adopted.
 This rule is well maintained.
 From Fig. 4d we can see that the error decreases with the number of hidden neurons in the three modes when the three circles are combined.
-The mean square error in Lm and Br modes is almost coincident, and the mean square error in the Lm mode is slightly smaller than that in the Br mode, and the mean square error in the Scg mode is larger.
+The mean square error in Lm and Br modes is almost co-incident, and the mean square error in the Br mode, and the mean square error in the Scg mode is larger.